 Students are expected to read the relevant sections of the text before each class, and solve at least a list of designated sample problems, some of which we will go over in class.
 (Solving additional problems from the textbook is highly recommended; answers to odd-numbered exercises appear in the back of the book.)

 Additionally, about once per week, there will be a short problem set due, which should be written up neatly and handed in on the due date.
+No late homework will be accepted.

 Quizzes: